DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 See GIRDER.rst for more information.

 **Admin User:** The first registered user of a WSI DeID system will be an ``admin`` user and will have super-user privileges, meaning that the user can take any actions on the system.
-Admin users can change permissions of other users in the system, and can reset users passwords.
+Admin users can change permissions of other users in the system, and can reset users' passwords.
 The Admin user should be tied to an IT support staff member, and users of the system should create Non-Super Users.

 **Non-Super Users:** All subsequently created users will be Non-Super Users, who will have the ability to use the redaction workflows.